Sifiros/noHandlerLyraWebPayment/README.md

 If it appears, select it and click the paiment button, it will probably fail the first time, just reclick on Launch Payment Request button and retry.

 A login page will appear.
 It does not works at this time.

-If you want to try the webauthn authentication, you can do it [here](https://test-payment-handler.appspot.com/pages/authentication.html).

 This project uses as basis: